NoyaRoeT/CPU-based-Renderer-Demo/README.md

 # CPU-based Renderer

-A project that I started to practice the application of graphics programming fundamentals without the abstraction of a Graphics API.
+A project that I started to practice foundational graphics programming techniques.

-Inputs are hardcoded.
-The application is not meant to be used by a user since it is a project meant for my own practice and education.
+The application is not designed to be used by a user.
+It is purely a project for applying graphics techniques such as Rasterization, depth buffering, texture mapping, etc.